 Figure 23: (Top) True vs. predicted cumulative CO2 volume injected via pixel-wise saturation.
 (Bottom) True vs. predicted distributions of cumulative CO2 saturation for training (left) and testing (right).

-ideo frames, corresponding to the dynamic CO2 pressure and saturation distributions, which are obtained
+video frames, corresponding to the dynamic CO2 pressure and saturation distributions, which are obtained

 offline for training using HFS.
 The total training time is 88 minutes on a single NVIDIA Quadro M6000

-PU, and predictions are obtained with 98-99% accuracy within approximately 4.6 milliseconds, compared
+CPU, and predictions are obtained with 98-99% accuracy within approximately 4.6 milliseconds, compared

-o the approximate 30 seconds required for HFS – a 6, 500× speedup.
+to the approximate 30 seconds required for HFS – a 6, 500× speedup.

+LIMITATIONS?

-There are several possible directions that could be considered for future work.
+There are several possible opportunities for future work.
 First, an extension to 3D

-eologic models and their corresponding dynamic predictions is key to scaling up this method for real-world
+geologic models and their corresponding dynamic predictions is key to scaling up this method for real-world

-pplications.
-Similarly, although the Stochastic pix2vid proxy model was only trained for GCS prediction, it
+applications.
+Similarly, although the Stochastic pix2vid proxy model is only trained for GCS prediction, it

-s applicable for a range of processes such as compositional, geothermal, or conventional oil and gas systems.
+is applicable for a range of processes such as ground-water, compositional, geothermal, or conventional oil and gas systems.

 Moreover, it is possible to extend the Stochastic pix2vid model from a data-driven mapping operator to